Historical episcopate: Evangelical-Lutheranism

-Anglican views
+Anglicanism

 In the sixteenth century a solid body of Anglican opinion emerged which saw the theological importance of the historic episcopate (Note: The phrase "historic episcopate" is far more common in Anglican writings than "historical episcopate") but refused to 'unchurch' those churches which did not retain it.
 The preface to the Ordinal limits itself to stating historical reasons why episcopal orders are to 'be continued and reverently used in the Church of England'.
-Before 1662 it was assumed that the foreign Reformed (Presbyterian) Churches were genuine ones with an authentic ministry of Word and Sacrament.
+Before 1662 it was assumed that the foreign Reformed (Presbyterian) churches were genuine ones with an authentic ministry of Word and Sacrament.
 The 1662 Act of Uniformity formally excluded from pastoral office in England any who lacked episcopal ordination but this was a reaction against the abolition of episcopacy in the Commonwealth period.
+The majority of Anglicans, including those of low church, broad church and high churchmanship, have "followed the major continental Reformers in their doctrine of the true church, identifiable by the authentic ministry of word and sacrament, in their rejection of the jurisdiction of the pope, and in their alliance with the civil authority ('the magistrate')".
+The Church of England historically considered itself "Protestant and Reformed" and recognized as true churches the Continental Reformed churches, participating in the Synod of Dort in 1618-1619.

-As the divergences between the theory of 'the godly prince' and the practices of monarchs like James II, William III and the early Georges became more obvious, Pearson (Note: Bishop of Chester (1674-83) and "probably the most erudite and profound divine of a learned and theological age."
-(Oxford Dictionary of the Christian Church)) and Beveridge (Note: Bishop of St. Asaph, Wales (1704-08), author of an Exposition of the Thirty-Nine Articles (Oxford Dictionary of the Christian Church)) saw the "Apostolical Office" of the bishop as a guarantee of the Church's identity and this formed the background to the vital emphasis placed on it by Newman and the other Tractarians, through whom it passed into Anglo-Catholic thought.
+As the divergences between the theory of 'the godly prince' and the practices of monarchs—i.e. the titular head of the Church of England—like James II (who was a convert to Catholicism and had ordered the trial of the Seven Bishops) and William III (who had undermined the divine right of kings and caused the Nonjuring schism by deposing James II) became more obvious, John Pearson (Note: Bishop of Chester (1674-83) and "probably the most erudite and profound divine of a learned and theological age."
+(Oxford Dictionary of the Christian Church)) and William Beveridge (Note: Bishop of St. Asaph, Wales (1704-08), author of an Exposition of the Thirty-Nine Articles (Oxford Dictionary of the Christian Church)) saw the "Apostolical Office" of the bishop as a guarantee of the Church's identity and this formed the background to the vital emphasis placed on it by John Henry Newman and the other Tractarians, through whom it passed into Anglo-Catholic thought.

-The modern debate divides three ways: between those who see the "historic episcopate" to be constitutive of the Church (of the esse); those who hold it is a question of its "well-being" (bene esse); and those who consider that it is necessary for the Church to be fully itself (plene esse).
-The Chicago-Lambeth Quadrilateral includes the "historic episcopate" as "essential to the visible unity of the church", but allows for its being adapted locally in its working to the varying needs of those who God calls into the unity of the Church.
+The modern debate divides three ways: between those who see the "historic episcopate" to be constitutive of the church (of the esse); those who hold it is a question of its "well-being" (bene esse); and those who consider that it is necessary for the Church to be fully itself (plene esse).
+The Chicago-Lambeth Quadrilateral includes the "historic episcopate" as "essential to the visible unity of the church", but allows for its being adapted locally in its working to the varying needs of those who God calls into the unity of the church.
 However, this has not meant a general commitment to the idea that in its absence there is no church.